How to Fix Uneven Shoulders (When Exercises Don't Work)

 The elevated shoulder is the compensation.
 The problem is what's causing the elevation.

 This is why stretching the "tight" side and strengthening the "weak" side creates temporary relief at best.
 You're addressing the output.
-The input driving it remains unchanged.
+The feedback driving it remains unchanged.

 Why Every Exercise Has Failed Until Now